Last Updated – May 24, 2022

 To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

-Whenever we transfer your personal information out of the EEA, we ensure proper protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal information out of the EEA or UK whether internally within our group or externally to other parties, we ensure proper protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - We will only transfer your personal information to countries that have been deemed to provide an adequate level of protection for personal information by the European Commission.